louis-va/mern-template/README.md

 |             | TypeScript|
 |             | ESLint    |

 ## Getting Started

 The client and server run independently.
-The client connects to the server's API via localhost.
-You can edit the API's URL in `/client/.env`.
+The client connects to the backend via localhost.
+You can edit the server's URL in `/client/.env`.

 ### ⚙️ Prerequisites